Show me:

 Summary

 Oil painting on canvas, 'Furiband', with his Owner, Sir Henry ‘Harry’ Harpur, 6th Bt (1739-1789) and a Groom by Sawrey Gilpin, RA (Scalesby Castle 1733 – Brompton 1807), signed dated lower right, 'S. Gilpin 1774'.
 A light bay hunter is shown in a field, facing right, a groom at its head and the owner behind.
 The owner wears a grey coat and black hat and stockings, and he leans on a stick.
 The horse is grazing in a head collar.
 The groom wears a red waistcoat and navy coat lined with red.
 A barn is in the landscape background.
 In a gilt moulded frame en suite with CAL/Pf/180, CAL/Pf/181 and CAL/Pf/182 (Inventory card).
 This is one of four paintings at Calke by Sawrey Gilpin, the chief rival of George Stubbs.
 With Nos.
-CAL/P/180, CAL/P/181 and CAL/P/183 it depicts Sir Harry Harpur's best racehorse. the figure on the left is Sir Harry Harpur, 6th Bt.
+CAL/P/180, CAL/P/181 and CAL/P/183 it depicts Sir Harry Harpur's best racehorse.
+The figure on the left is Sir Harry Harpur, 6th Bt.

 Full description